evannetwork/api-blockchain-core/docs/blockchain/signer-identity.rst

     // use instance, e.g. reference it in other components like `verifications`
     // ...

-    // now set verfications instance and accountn in signer signer.updateConfig(
+    // now set verfications instance and account in signer signer.updateConfig(
       { verifications },
       {